ElFalch/friluft-night/README.md

 #### Lighthouse Report Summaries

-The total score for performance was 74% for the index page and 99% for the game page.
-The total score for accessibility and best practices was 100% for both of the pages.
+The total score for performance was 97% for the index page, 98% for the post detail page and 100% for the add post page.
+The index and post detail pages were scored 78% for best practices.

 | Page          | Lighthouse Report Summary                                                                                                                             |
 | ------------- |:-----------------------------------------------------------------------------------------------------------------------------------------------------:|